razi90/fidenaro-docs/docs/mechanics.md

 When a user wishes to withdraw their funds from a vault, the following sequence of calculations takes place:

-1. Withdrawal % is calculated:
+1. WithdrawalRatio is calculated as the ratio of your shares ('MyShares') to the total shares in the vault ('TotalShares'):
 $$WithdrawalRatio = \frac{MyShares}{TotalShares}$$

 2. The WithdrawalRatio is applied to each asset position in the vault, and the user is sent a proportion of each position in the vault.
+This means you receive an amount of each asset equivalent to your share percentage in the vault.

 3. When the withdrawal is processed, shares are burnt.
+Burning shares refers to the process of reducing the total number of outstanding shares by the number of shares you withdraw, effectively removing your stake from the total.

 ### Future advancements

 * Allow the user to decide in which asset he wants to withdraw his share of the vault.
 The vault will perform the swap before sending the assets to the user.
+Enabling asset-specific withdrawals will provide users with greater control over their returns, allowing them to choose the asset form in which they wish to receive their investment.